simonschreibt-code/unrealScreenshotOpener/readme.txt

-The Unreal Engine can create Screenshots and then it can open the path, where this screenshot was placed.
-BUT IT DOESN'T open the screenshot directly!

-This program opens the last created file in the given directory.
+This program opens the last created screenshot in the given directoy.

 USAGE:

-Hand over the Unreal Screenshot Directory AND the Screenshot filetype (in this case PNG)

-uso.exe "c:\projects\unreal\screenshots" png
+1. Copy the /uso/bin/Release/uso.exe somewhere to your PC
+2. Create a shortcut to this EXE for example in your taskbar
+3. Right-Click on this shortcut and add the path and the screenshot-fileextension to the TARGET-Path.
+For example: c:\programs\uso\uso.exe "c:\simon\projects\unreal\screenshots" png
+4. Click the icon in your taskbar.
+The last created screenshot should open now. :)